 During my stay at BBH NY we came up with an idea to promote common sense gun reform.
-The idea required the participation of a bunch of celebrities.
-In paper it was simple, email celebrity managers.
+The idea required for celebrities to write a presidential speech..
+It seemed simple in theory.
+Send e-mails to celebrity managers.
 Pitch the idea.
 Pay them nothing.
 Easy.

 One day, out of nowhere we received and email from email@example.com.
 We couldn't believe that The New York Times best selling author, lawyer, chef, ABC hit show inspiration "Fresh of the Boat" and Vice/LAND star Eddie Huang was interested in the project.
 Eddie proved that he truly cares about this issue and he really wanted to express his mind about it.